 CMF Awards will be awarded as grants.
-The Award may be provided in one lump-sum payment or in two payment tranches at the request of the Recipient.
-If the Recipient elects payment in two tranches, these may be no more than one year apart.
-Applicants interested in two tranche payments can indicate their preference if they are selected for Award.
-See 2 C.F.R.
-200 for more information about federal requirements related to administration of federal awards.
+Recipients of CMF Awards can choose between a Lump Sum Payment or a two-payment option (i.e., an Initial Payment and Subsequent Payment), each no more than one year apart, as set forth in the Assistance Agreement.
+Applicants interested in a two-payment option can indicate their preference in the Application.
+See 2 CFR Part 200 for more information about federal requirements related to the administration of federal awards.